-Level of Service Provide a reliable collection and disposal system to each property during normal rainfall Measure Target for 2019/20 Actual July 2019 - June 2020 System adequacy (a) The number of flooding events17 that occurred in the District (b) For each flooding event, the number of habitable floors affected (expressed per 1,000 properties connected to the Council's stormwater system) Fewer requests (per 1000 properties) than previous year.
+Provide a reliable collection and disposal system to each property during normal rainfall Measure Target for 2019/20 Actual July 2019 - June 2020 System adequacy (a) The number of flooding events 17 that occurred in the District (b) For each flooding event, the number of habitable floors affected (expressed per 1,000 properties connected to the Council's stormwater system) There are 4,220 properties in the District that pay the stormwater rate.
+Fewer requests (per 1000 properties) than previous year.
 2018/19 results: No flooding events Achieved No reports of any flooding affecting properties.
 Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of (a) abatement notices (b) infringement notices (c) enforcement orders, and (d) convictions Not yet applicable.
 Council currently has no resource consents for stormwater.
 Not applicable The Council has not been required to have resource consents for any of its stormwater discharges.

-17 The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor
+17 The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable